 Learn more about Google Forms on the Form Publisher blog!

 There it is!
-Now you know all about the linear scale question format.
+Now you know how to use linear scale in Google Forms and everything else about the linear scale question format too.
 Using the most appropriate question format could make a massive difference in your next survey.
 Just like the linear scale, there are many other question formats you can use on Google Forms.
 We’ve got plenty of other tutorials, including more on question formats and Google Forms tricks and tips you can use.
 Check out more on the Form Publisher blog!